-15.3.1 Using a laserLaser ceilometer measurement of cloud amount
+15.3.1 Laser ceilometer measurement of cloud amount

-Several meteorological services use time series of cloud-base measurements from laser ceilometers (see section-15.4.1) to determine cloud amount.
+Several meteorological services use time series of cloud base measurements from laser ceilometers (see 15.4.1) to determine cloud amount.
 This method has some advantages compared to manual observations.
 Using a ceilometer gives more consistent results.
 Also, output can be generated more frequently and there are no problems during night-time.
 However, there are also some drawbacks and large deviations can occur in situations with high, thin cirrus clouds when the performance of the ceilometer is reduced; when a moist layer is reported as a cloud base by the ceilometer; when a ceilometer detects no cloud base or at the wrong height during precipitation; and when the ceilometer reports a cloud base at the lowest elevation during shallow fog.
 This method also relies on the clouds to move over the field of view of the instrument.
 Clouds do not always move in that way.
 Even if clouds do move across the field of view of the ceilometer, these clouds may not be representative of the total sky.
 Thus, the time series of the cloud base may not always represent the total sky, on which the reporting of cloud cover should be based.

-Agreements (within 2 okta) between this method and manual observation of total cloud amounts are typically 80% 90%, as found for coastal stations at mid-latitudes (WMO, 2006a).
-However, mostMost differences can be attributed to the limited spatial representativeness of a ceilometer sampling only a small area directly overhead.
-Agreements (within 2 okta) between this method and manual observation of total cloud amounts are typically 85 % 90 %, as found for coastal stations at mid-latitudes (WMO, 2006a).
+Most differences can be attributed to the limited spatial representativeness of a ceilometer sampling only a small area directly overhead.
+Agreements (within 2 okta) between this method and manual observation of total cloud amounts are typically 85 %-90 %, as found for coastal stations at mid-latitudes (WMO, 2006a).
 These results are affected by the relatively large number of overcast situations (7 or 8 okta occurs about 55 % of the time).
 A characteristic difference between the ceilometer and observed total cloud amount is that the ceilometer with the limited view of the sky will report 8 okta much more often than 7 okta, whereas an observer can detect gaps anywhere in the cloud cover resulting in nearly equal occurrences of 7 and 8 okta.